 Due to the pandemic, the District has experienced staff shortages and supply chain issues.
 Thus, we have increased reliance on contracted services and longer delivery timelines for purchases.
-We have also experienced a significant decline in our enrollment growth with the exception of special education enrollment.
-In addition, our COVID-19 Elementary and Secondary School Emergency Relief (ESSER) funding expires in September 2024.
+We have also experienced minimal growth in enrollment including special education enrollment.
+In addition, our COVID-19 Elementary and Secondary School Emergency Relief (ESSER) funding expired in September 2024.

-In response, the District has adjusted enrollment and revenue projections, reduced staff positions and extra pay, decreased building allocations, delayed curriculum adoptions, consolidated bus routes and applied for additional Special Education Safety Net funding.
+In response, the District has adjusted enrollment and revenue projections, adjusted staff positions and extra pay, decreased building allocations, delayed curriculum adoptions, consolidated bus routes and applied for additional Special Education Safety Net funding.